imgntn/j360/docs/USAGE.md

 - WebRTC streaming preview and remote control server.
 - HLS and RTMP helpers for live video workflows.
 - Frame processor plugins for custom effects.
+- Fast "Little Planet" projection using `toLittlePlanetGpu()` when WebGL or WebGPU is available.

 ## Getting Started